anav-dev/hand-embroidery/assets/docs/test/TESTING.md

     When the 'onclick' JavaScript event was applied to the button element of the contact form, the validation of the form fields using the 'required' HTML attribute was not functioning.

-    To streamline the project and for testing purposes, the 'onclick' event was eliminated, and the test was reattempted, check result bellow:
+    To streamline the project and for testing purposes, the 'onclick' event was eliminated, and the test was reattempted, check result below:

     | Action | Expected Behaviour | Result |
     | :---         |     :---:      |          ---: |